 How do I correctly scan and edit the photos?

 Once you’ve bought the right scanner for the job, the real work begins.
 Always scan your photos in the highest resolution and colour depth possible.
 Even black and white photos should always be scanned in colour.
 Before scanning, carefully use a brush, soft cloth, or microfiber cleaning cloth to remove dust and finger prints.
 It’s also recommended to wear lint-free cotton gloves to avoid leaving new fingerprints on the photos.
-Some devices are even capable of recognising scratches or dust and can digitally correct them, but the use of such a function is a matter of personal taste.
-Perhaps you personally would like to leave some imperfections in the photos to have a bit of nostalgic effect.
+Some devices are even capable of recognising scratches or dust and can digitally correct them, but using such a function is a matter of personal taste.
+Perhaps you personally would like to leave some imperfections in the photos to have a bit of a nostalgic effect.

 If you would like to edit your photos after you scan them, make sure to save them in a format that is compatible with your photo-editing software.
 Uncompressed formats will of course require a lot of storage space.
 You can use the TIFF format, for example, to compress the files without sacrificing quality.
 Saving the photos in JPEG format will have quite an effect on their quality and some information will be lost.
 But this format requires much less storage space.

 Once you’ve scanned your photos, the process of editing and correcting begins.
 Some of your photos may have become quite damaged over the years in storage.
 With Photoshop or other photo-editing software, you can edit out small spots, tears, or even completely missing portions of your photos.
 You can also correct red-eye or other colour discrepancies.
 You don’t have to be a pro to make some of these smaller corrections and instructions on how to do this can be found on the Internet.
 Making larger corrections, however, can be a bit more difficult.
 For these, you can get help from a professional who specialises in editing such photos.
 Perhaps you treasure the authenticity of the photo, on the other hand, and would like to leave it the way it is.